NaN-NaN-sempai/useBase/README.md

 </div>

 ## About
-`useBase` is a function that recieve a param `data` (optional), a string or array containing the base to be used, the default value is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+`useBase` is a function that recieve a param `base` (optional), a string or array containing the base to be used, the default value is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.

-`useBase` returns a object with two functions `encode`, `decode` and `base` a non wiritable value containing the `base` used to create this instance.
+`useBase` returns a object with two functions `encode` and `decode`, and a read-only value `base`, containing the `base` used to create this instance.

  - `encode` recieve two params, `integer` the number to be encoded and `auxArray` (optional) the array that the function uses as auxiliary array to store the values when the `base` is a array (don't pass any value if you dont know what you are doing).
-It returns a string or array of the `integer` encoded, the returned value have two proto values:
+It returns a string or array of the `integer` encoded, the returned value have two proto properties:
-   - `raw` property containing the `integer` param.
+   - `raw` property containing the `integer` param used to encode this value.
-   - `base` property containing the `base` used to create this instance.
+   - `base` property containing the `base` used to create this `useBase` instance.

  - `decode` recieve one param, `value` a encoded string or array.
 It returns a decode number, the returned value have a proto value:
-   - `base` property containing the `base` used to create this instance.
+   - `base` property containing the `base` used to create this `useBase` instance.

 ## Installing